lflee/Web-Share-Targets/searchForvo/README.md

 ### To use it
 After installed (added), in any Android app where you can select some text, select some, the menu options (COPY, SHARE, SELECT ALL, etc) would appear, tap SHARE.
 Then you will find this PWA (named "Search Forvo") in the list.
 Tap it, then you will be directed to the Forvo search page for the select text.
+To go back to the source app, just tap the system Back button.